Unveiling Downstream Performance Scaling of LLMs: A Clustering-Based Perspective: Additional Ablation Studies

 \labubu{We conducted an ablation study on these parameters, as shown in \cref{tab:abc}.
 Starting from our baseline criteria ($a > 1$, $b > 0.1$, $0 \leq c < 1$), we individually relaxed the constraints on a, b, and c, and also observed the effect of removing the thresholds entirely.}

 \labubu{When the thresholds are removed entirely, the prediction performance degrades significantly.
 This is because numerous task clusters with poor scaling properties are included in the extrapolation, impairing the overall result.
 In contrast, individually relaxing the thresholds for a, b, or c still largely preserves the integrity of the filtering criteria.
-The performance shows only a slight drop compared to the baseline, indicating that while the filtering step is important, our method is not overly sensitive to the specific threshold values.}
+The performance shows \camera{remains nearly identical or only slightly decreases} compared to the baseline, indicating that while the filtering step is important, our method is not overly sensitive to the specific threshold values.}